open-orchestra/open-orchestra-docs/en/developer_guide/install_with_vagrant.rst

 Requirements
 ------------

-To install Open Orchestra you need to have installed the following softwares on your server:
+To install Open Orchestra you need to have installed the following software on your server:

 * Apache2 ``sudo aptitude install apache2``
 * PHP ``sudo aptitude install php5-dev php5-cli php-pear``
 * php-mongo  ``sudo pecl install mongo``
 * Activate php mongo extension copy ``extension=mongo.so`` on your php.ini

-For developers, we provide a Vagrant-powered environment with provisionning so you get minimal setup actions to do.
+For developers, we provide a Vagrant-powered environment with provisioning so you get minimal setup actions to do.

 Install Vagrant
 ---------------